 LEARN ABOUT TEACHING HIGH SCHOOL CIVICS WITH THE CASE METHOD

-Free Online Training Available, 2022
+Free Online Training Available 2023

 The Case Method Institute for Education and Democracy offers its free training workshops to teachers of U.S. History, U.S. Government and Civics in public, private and charter high schools.
 Teachers who complete the training have free access to all the Institute’s other U.S. history cases.
 Currently there are 22 cases.
 The Case Method Institute also provides free support and supplemental materials to trained teachers who use the method in their classes.
 After he attended a CMI workshop, Philip Clarke said, “The program was wonderful, in depth and one of the most exciting learning experiences I have been a part of on either side in a very long time.”

-Upcoming Workshop Summer 2022
+Upcoming Workshop December 2023

 Learn more about the method below